 The mandate of the MEGRC is to :

-- Review all MEG-related research proposals for scientific validity, safety, and relevance to the neuroscientific mission of the MNI.
-Approval from the MEGRC is required by the MNI Research Ethics Committee for all proposals involving MEG.
+- Review all MEG-related research proposals for scientific validity, safety, and relevance to the neuroscientific mission of The Neuro.
+Approval from the MEGRC is required by The Neuro Research Ethics Committee for all proposals involving MEG.

 - Advise the MEG Director of Research on practical aspects of the MEG research operation: e.g., equipment, time scheduling, access procedures, defining qualified users, etc.